 Australia doesn’t need excavation.
 It has above-ground abundance, natural and social.

+The variable it lacks is the one I kept stumbling over.
 Call it the belonging variable.
-It’s not on the map because nobody’s agreed how to price it.
-You find out what it’s worth to you by trying to leave.
+It’s not on the map because no one has agreed on how to price it.
+You find out what it’s worth by trying to leave.

 Part of me thinks betting on Europe is romantic nonsense – a story you tell yourself to avoid admitting you don’t want to leave.
 The continent had its run.
 The future is being built elsewhere.